Support in Wisconsin (2026)

 - The educational level of each party at the time of marriage and at the time of the divorce

-- The earning capacity of the party seeking maintenance, including educational background, training, employment skills, work experience, length of absence from the job market, custodial responsibilities, and the time and expense necessary to acquire sufficient education or training to enable the party to find appropriate employment
+- The earning capacity of the party seeking maintenance, including educational background, training, employment skills, work experience, length of absence from the job market, custodial responsibilities, and the time and expense necessary to find appropriate employment

-- The feasibility of the party seeking maintenance becoming self-supporting at a standard of living reasonably comparable to that enjoyed during the marriage, and the length of time necessary to achieve this goal
+- The feasibility of the party seeking maintenance becoming self-supporting at a standard of living reasonably comparable to that enjoyed during the marriage

 - The tax consequences to each party